Nadja (novel)

 Nadja (1928) is the second book published by the French surrealist André Breton.
 It begins with the question "Who am I?"

 It is based on Breton's actual interactions with a young woman, Nadja (actually Léona Camille Ghislaine Delacourt 1902–1941), over the course of ten days, and is presumed to be a semi-autobiographical description of his relationship with a patient of Pierre Janet.
 The book's non-linear structure is grounded in reality by references to other Paris surrealists such as Louis Aragon and 44 photographs.

 The last sentence of the book ("Beauty will be CONVULSIVE or will not be at all") provided the title for Pierre Boulez's flute concerto ...explosante-fixe....

 Dating from 1960, the widely available English translation by Richard Howard is a translation of the first edition of Breton's novel, dating from 1928.
 Breton published a second, revised edition in 1963.
-A second English translation by Mark Polizzotti was published 17th June 2025 by New York Review Books.
+A second English translation by Mark Polizzotti was published in 2025 by New York Review Books.

 Summary

-The narrator, named André, ruminates on a number of Surrealist principles, before ultimately commencing (around a third of the way through the novel) on a narrative account, generally linear, of his brief ten-day affair with the titular character Nadja.
-She is so named "because in Russian it's the beginning of the word hope, and because it's only the beginning", but her name might also evoke the Spanish "Nadie", which means "no one".
-Ultimately, it becomes apparent that she may be the one holding onto a unique perspective, the beginning of hope, while the narrator treats her as if she’s no one.
+Nadja is a semi-autobiographical work, whose narrator is a thinly disguised Breton, and is primarily divided into three sections. in the first opens with "WHO AM I?" then the narrator ruminates on a number of Surrealist principles, before ultimately commencing, in the second section of the work, on a narrative account, generally linear, of the encounters he had, spanning roughly ten-day, with the titular character Nadja.
+She is so named "because in Russian it's the beginning of the word hope, and because it's only the beginning."
 The narrator becomes obsessed with this woman with whom he, upon a chance encounter while walking through the street, strikes up conversation immediately.
 He becomes reliant on daily rendezvous, occasionally culminating in romance (a kiss here and there).
 His true fascination with Nadja, however, is her vision of the world, which is often provoked through a discussion of the work of a number of Surrealist artists, including himself.
-While her understanding of existence subverts the rigidly authoritarian quotidian, it is later discovered that she is dealing with the emotional weight of losing a family member and spends time in a sanitarium, during which time André seems focused only on himself without considering her inner (or outer) world.
-After Nadja shares details of her own life, she in a sense becomes demystified, and the narrator decides that he cannot continue their relationship.